 If you are new to Freighter View Farms, here is where to start.
-Not the most recent posts — the ones that have lasted.
-The ones that hold up on a second read, that a stranger found useful or that a regular reader still mentions.
-These are the posts that capture what this garden and this place are actually about.
+Not only the most recent posts, and not only the most practical ones, but the pieces that hold up on a second read.
+The ones that capture what this garden and this place are actually about.

 The Guides

 The Complete Guide to Seed Saving for Beginners — The most thorough thing on the site.
-Everything from selecting the best fruit through the fermentation method through storing seeds through the spring.
-Written for gardeners who have never done it and want to start right.
+Everything from selecting the best fruit through the fermentation method, storing seeds, and bringing them back into the spring.

-Michigan Zone 6a Garden Planner — Month-by-month planting calendar for Great Lakes gardeners, with variety recommendations and the frost date math that runs everything else.
+Michigan Zone 6a Garden Planner — A month-by-month planting calendar for Great Lakes gardeners, with the frost date math and local caution that run everything else.

 The Best Heirloom Tomatoes for Michigan — Five varieties tested across multiple seasons in Zone 6a raised beds.
 Cherokee Purple, Black Krim, Brandywine, Costoluto Fiorentino, Orange Accordion.
 Why each one earns its place.

-When to Start Seeds Indoors in Michigan — The full timing calendar anchored to May 15th, with specific weeks for peppers, tomatoes, onions, herbs, and what not to start early.
+When to Start Seeds Indoors in Michigan — The timing calendar anchored to May 15, with specific weeks for peppers, tomatoes, onions, herbs, and what not to start too early.

 The Stories

 Searching for the Perfect Slicing Tomato Seed — A multi-year quest for the tomato that tastes like the ones in memory.
-The post that started the whole project.
+The older post that started the tomato trouble in earnest.

 The First Tomato Sandwich of Summer — Cherokee Purple, brioche bun, mayonnaise, salt.
 Eaten standing in the garden.
 The best thing I eat all year, and why.